jrshoare/lcmsNET/docs/ColorantOrder.md

 The byte array to be converted.

 ---
-## ColorantOrder FromHandle(IntPtr)
+## FromHandle(IntPtr) Method

 ```csharp
 public static ColorantOrder FromHandle(IntPtr handle)
 ```

-Marshals data from an unmanaged block of memory to a newly allocated ColorantOrder object.
+Creates an instance of the ColorantOrder class from the supplied handle.

 ### Parameters

 `handle` IntPtr
-A handle to the unmanaged block of memory.
+A handle returned from a call to `Profile.ReadTag(TagSignature.ColorantOrder)`.